Jay Harbaugh

-Jay Patrick Harbaugh (/ˈhɑrbɔː/; born June 14, 1989) is an American football coach who currently serves as special teams coordinator and safeties coach at the University of Michigan.
-He is the son of Michigan head coach Jim Harbaugh, grandson of former player and coach Jack Harbaugh, and the nephew of Baltimore Ravens head coach, John Harbaugh.
+Jay Patrick Harbaugh (/ˈhɑrbɔː/; born June 14, 1989) is an American football coach who is the special teams coordinator for the Seattle Seahawks of the National Football League (NFL).
+A member of the Harbaugh family, he is the son of Los Angeles Chargers head coach Jim Harbaugh, grandson of former player and coach Jack Harbaugh, and the nephew of Baltimore Ravens head coach, John Harbaugh.

 Early life and family

-A native of San Diego, California, Harbaugh attended St. Augustine High School.
+A native of San Diego, Harbaugh attended St. Augustine High School in San Diego and Choate Rosemary Hall in Wallingford, Connecticut.
 He played defensive line in high school, but knee injuries ended his career.
 Harbaugh earned a bachelor's degree in sociology from Oregon State University, and completed an internship with the San Francisco 49ers prior to his senior year.

 Coaching career

 Oregon State

 Harbaugh spent four seasons as an undergraduate assistant at Oregon State under head coach Mike Riley.
-Riley was the head coach of the San Diego Chargers in 1999 and 2000 when his father was playing quarterback.
+Riley was the head coach of the San Diego Chargers in 1999 and 2000 when Jay's father Jim was playing quarterback for the Chargers.

 Baltimore Ravens

-Harbaugh spent three seasons in all working in Baltimore for the Ravens under his uncle John Harbaugh.
+Harbaugh spent three seasons working in Baltimore for the Ravens under his uncle, John Harbaugh.
 In 2014, his work focused on statistical analysis, self-scouting reports and breakdowns of opposing defenses.
 He was on the Ravens' staff the year they beat his father's San Francisco 49ers in Super Bowl XLVII.